sindotj/sindotj/README.md

-- 👋 Hi, I’m @sindotj
+- 👋 Hi, I’m Sindo.....You will never catch me singing....Obsessed with internet....Loves travelling
-- 👀 I’m interested in Linux, Windows administration
-- 🌱 I’m a lifetime learner
-- 💞️ I’m looking to collaborate on CICD & Cloud platforms
-- 📫 How to reach me ...
-Mail to sindotj@gmail.com
+- 📫 How to reach me ... sindotj@gmail.com

 <!---
 sindotj/sindotj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.